searchlight/icinga-operator/docs/architecture-guide/controller.md

     4. Controller determines which Icinga2 objects should be created for each Alert.
     5. Controller will then create related Icinga2 objects for this pod.

+        > Note: Pod itself is considered as its ancestor.
+It allows applying alerts while recreating pod with same name.

 * #### EventType `DELETED`
     1. When pod is deleted, Searchlight Controller detects it.
     2. Controller finds out its ancestors such as services, replicasets, daemonsets, etc.